Donfreddy/stackoverflow-vscode-theme/CONTRIBUTING.md

 In this guide you will get an overview of the contribution workflow from opening an issue and creating a PR.

 The following steps will guide you through the process of contributing to the project.
-If you have any questions, please open an issue on [GitHub](https//github.com/Donfreddy/stackoverflow-vscode-theme/issues) and we will get back to you as soon as possible.
+If you have any questions, please [open an issue](https//github.com/Donfreddy/stackoverflow-vscode-theme/issues) and we will get back to you as soon as possible.

 1. Create a pull request.
 2. Run `yarn` to install dependencies.